pllee/luc/README.md

 Issues/Discussion
 ===
 Log [issues](https://github.com/pllee/luc/issues) with the appropriate tag.
 For discussions about the API or documentation use the discussion tag.
 Please read the known caveats of [es5-shim](https://github.com/kriskowal/es5-shim/issues/114).

+FAQ
+===
+*  How does Luc support Node and IE6?
+    -  Luc uses [es5-shim](https://github.com/kriskowal/es5-shim) and [browserify](https://github.com/substack/node-browserify) to write pure node code with all of its es5 goodness and it just works on all browsers.
+*  Can I run the tests and see code coverage?
+    -  Feel free to run the [tests](http://pllee.github.io/luc/pages/testRunner/) in your favorite or least favorite browser.
+[Coverage](http://pllee.github.io/luc/pages/coverage/)
+*  Why do some tests show failing in [testling](https://ci.testling.com/pllee/luc)
+    - Not sure we are talking to them for support.
+There are currently only two failure but they are timing out or all the tests pass but they show as failed.
+*  How do you pronounce Luc?
+    - It is pronounced like the name Luke
+*  What is Luc named after?
+    - Everyone's favorite former Milwaukee Bucks Forward and Cameroonian Prince [Luc Richard Mbah a Moute](http://en.wikipedia.org/wiki/Luc_Mbah_a_Moute)